 Our employees will continue to wear plastic gloves when preparing any food or beverages and be required to change gloves every 15 minutes – or more frequently if needed.

 – Illness –

 Employees exhibiting any signs of sickness are prohibited from working.
-Any scheduled guests exhibiting any signs of sickness are encouraged to accept a full refund or ability to move their reservation to a future date.
-The Center for Disease Control has released a statement that says you should wash your hands for at least 20 seconds, maintain distance from anyone exhibiting flu-like symptoms and avoid contact with the general public if you are exhibiting any symptoms yourself.
+Any scheduled guests exhibiting any signs of sickness are encouraged to accept a full refund or, if they wish, the ability to move their reservation to a future date.
+The Center for Disease Control has released a statement that says you should wash your hands for at least 20 seconds, maintain distance from anyone exhibiting flu-like symptoms and avoid contact with the general public if you exhibit any symptoms yourself.

-We are closely in tune with news and public announcements as they are made available from health officials and will continue to follow their prevention guidelines as well as any new ones which may be announced.
-It is our highest priority to continue to do everything we can to keep our staff, crew, passengers and community safe.
-We will continue to adhere to all government updates as well as continue to add our own preventative measures.
+We are closely in tune with news and public announcements as they are made available from health officials and will continue to follow their prevention guidelines and any new ones that may be announced.
+Our highest priority is to continue to do everything we can to keep our staff, crew, passengers, and community safe.
+We will continue to adhere to all government updates and will continue to add our own preventative measures.

 If you have any questions or concerns, you will always be connected to a member of our ownership by calling (805) 465 – 6676 or e-mailing us at [email protected]